 6 Chocolate Escape Indulge in dense and chewy caramels, rich truffles and gourmet chocolates at this sweet shop in downtown Wabasha.
 (651) 565-0035; thechocolateescape.com

 7 Turning Waters Bed, Breakfast and Adventure Combine adventure and comfort in a guided kayaking trip on the backwaters of the Mississippi and a relaxing stay at this B&B just a block west of Wabasha’s downtown.
-From $115.
 (651) 564-1568; turningwatersbandb.com